5 Important Issues You Must Understand About Electricity Shopping

 #3 The breakdown of fees, taxes, and charges

 We discussed this earlier, but it bears repeating – most electricity companies don’t share the fees with their customers with any sort of transparency.
+To see all the fees, a consumer has to review the Terms of Service Agreement and the EFL.
 That’s why you need to figure out whether a company charges for items like:

 - Customer service fees